nabeek/note-taker/README.md

 # Note Taker - An Express Application

-This application lets users write, save, recall, and delete notes.
+This application lets users write, save, recall, and delete simple text-based notes.

 ## Motivation

-This application reflects a simple yet effective example of test-driven development, along with use of [ES6 Classes and Subclasses](https://hacks.mozilla.org/2015/07/es6-in-depth-classes/), HTML generation, regular expressions, switch statements, and more.
-My goal this week was to continue to utilize as much ES6 as possible throughout the application.
+This application continues to build on our Node foundation, using an Express backend and saving and retrieving note data from a JSON file.
+The assignment also presents our first opportunity to utilize Heroku for deploying an application that serves static files and stores data.

 ## Installation and Usage

-The deployed application can be found at: [Note Taker](#).
+The deployed application can be found at: [Note Taker](https://nabeek-note-taker.herokuapp.com/).

 If interested in running the app locally or deploying your own version, clone or fork the repo from [GitHub](https://github.com/nabeek/note-taker).
 For local versions run `npm install` and then start the server with `node server.js`.
 Navigate to http://localhost:8080/ or the port of your choosing if editing the server.js file.